DeepakS-Github/Real-Time-Train-Tracker-INDIA/README.md

 To get started with the project, you'll need to do the following:

 1. Sign up for an IRCTC Rapid API account and obtain an API key.
-2. Choose plan of the IRCTC API
+2. Choose plan of the IRCTC API.
-3. Replace the key at each javascript file (line 4)
+3. Replace the key at each javascript file below the API call comment.
 4. You can add more options in input field.
 Check comments in HTML file for better understanding.

 // Using the System